 The Hobgoblin didn’t scream.
-It just gurgled as Arkan twisted the rusted iron spearhead deeper into its throat.
+It only managed a wet, bubbling gurgle as Arkan twisted the rusted iron spearhead deeper into its throat.

 Three minutes.
-Arkan exhaled, a cloud of white mist in the freezing dungeon air.
+Arkan exhaled, a plume of white mist rising in the freezing, ozone-scented dungeon air.
 He ripped the spear out and quickly crouched beside the carcass.
-His hands, wrapped in cheap, blood-stained bandages, worked with mechanical precision.
-A horizontal slice beneath the ribs, a sharp twist of his hunting knife, and a wet shhhk sound echoed in the cave.
+His hands, wrapped in cheap, blood-caked bandages, worked with mechanical precision.
+A horizontal slice beneath the ribs, a sharp twist of his hunting knife, and a sickening, wet squelch echoed in the hollow cave.

 "Market value... maybe four hundred credits," Arkan muttered, his voice raspy.
 He wiped the core on his worn-out cargo pants and tossed it into the canvas bag slung over his shoulder.
 "Not enough for the good suppressants.
 I'll have to buy the generic brand for Elara this week."

 This was a Dead Zone.
 An unranked, unstable Gate that the official Guilds deemed 'unprofitable.'
-It was illegal for an unlicensed scavenger to be here.
-If the Gate Regulators caught him, he’d be thrown in military prison.
+It was highly illegal for an unlicensed scavenger to be here.
+If the Gate Regulators caught him, he’d be thrown in military prison without a trial.

 But military prison didn't terrify Arkan.
 What terrified him was the hospital bill sitting on his kitchen counter back home.